lbeckman314/mdbook-latex/docs/src/intro.md

 tectonic book/latex/MY_BOOK.tex
 ```

 Is it an elegant approach?
 No. Does it work?
 Sometimes.
 Is it a pain?
-Yes.
+Always.

 ### Finally

-If and when you get everything working again, first wish a pox on my household to release some frustration.

-Finally, if you're feeling especially benevolent, create an issue or get in touch with me ([liam@liambeckman.com](mailto:liam@liambeckman)) to help prevent the same errors in the future.
+If you're feeling especially adventurous, create an issue or get in touch with me ([liam@liambeckman.com](mailto:liam@liambeckman)) to help prevent the same errors in the future.
 I'm more than happy to work with you to get your document compiled!

-= )
+: ^ )

 ## Status of Binary Releases